smartsheet-platform/smartsheet-python-sdk/README.md

   response = ss_client.Passthrough.post('/sheets', payload)
 ```
-## Support
-If you have any questions or issues with this SDK please post on StackOverflow using the tag ["smartsheet-api"](http://stackoverflow.com/questions/tagged/smartsheet-api) or contact us directly at api@smartsheet.com.

 ## Contributing
 If you would like to contribute a change to the SDK, please fork a branch and then submit a pull request.